 Born in Arizona,

-Joe Louis Molina has lived in the majestic scenery of Colorado’s Front Range for most of his life.
-Life's Obstacles and challenges motivated Joe to move towards an artistic path of self-expression.
+Joe Louis Molina has lived in Colorado for over 30 years.
+A poverty stricken childhood motivated Joe to move towards an artistic path of self-expression.
 He is a multi-media artist who creates raku pottery and large scale paintings.
 Much of his inspiration is derived from his travels.
 Each work that he creates is unique and comes from his heart.
 As a student, he learned to channel his emotions and translate them into personal works of art.

 Joe Molina has made himself acutely attuned to the natural world and its processes – both those that create balance and cause destruction.
 It was initially this awareness that sparked his creative career as he sought a way to respond to the 2009 Tsunami.
 Though Joe began with collage and pottery, lately he has turned to large-scale acrylic painting to better articulate the full scope of this inspiration.
 Molina uses the immense picture plane of the canvas to heighten the colors of nature and enhance the tranquility of the sublime.

 Molina is an artistic impressionist painter whose work often reflects his love of nature.
 Not afraid to take risks, Joe has been known to mix wine and paint together to create his artwork, and lately has included gems to create a third dimension.
 Joe Molina, with Mexican and Native American roots, and married to a Japanese American woman, uses these influences to create his art.
 His appreciation of diversity and culture, combined with his life experiences, has enabled him to craft a large body of artwork.
 His painted scenes of Africa, tsunamis of Japan, and aspen trees truly provide an admirer a quick glimpse at his wide artistic views, in addition to his vivid use of color.